 Contrary to popular belief, the technique doesn’t mean walking when you’re tired; it means taking brief walk breaks when you’re not.
 Depending on one’s fitness level and race goals, a set ratio of run/walk is developed to follow for the duration of a workout or race.
 For one athlete, it might be alternating periods of one minute of walking followed by one minute of running; for another, it might be a one-minute walk break at the start of every new mile.

 Intervals aren’t just for road races either.
-Doug Hay, an ultrarunning coach and host of the “Trail Talk” podcast, says run/walk intervals are a must for success while running trails: “The run/walk method can be particularly helpful in trail running with maintaining a consistent effort level.
+Doug Hay, an ultrarunning coach says run/walk intervals are a must for success while running trails: “The run/walk method can be particularly helpful in trail running with maintaining a consistent effort level.
 Trails are often hilly, and the added work that goes in to maneuvering over rocks, roots and other obstacles can raise your effort level and heart rate quickly.
 Switching to a walk on technical sections of trails or when climbing a hill will keep your breathing under control and effort in check.”
 This, in turn, allows the runner to go further and faster without fatigue.

 Ready to run (and walk) your way to a PR?
-Try these three workouts.
+Try these three workouts made for the track, treadmill, and trail.

 Track Speed Work